Warsaw County (1999–2002)

-The Warsaw County was the county of the Masovian Voivodeship, Poland, consisting of the city of Warsaw, that existed from 1 January 1999 to 27 October 2002.
-It had an area of 536.5 km2.
+The Warsaw County was a county of the Masovian Voivodeship, Poland, consisting of the city of Warsaw, that existed from 1 January 1999 to 27 October 2002.
+It had an area of 536.5 km2, making it the largest county in Poland.

 History

 The county was established on 1 January 1999, in the administrative division reform, that disestablished former voivodeships of Poland, including the Warsaw Voivodeship, that existed in the area.
 The county was located in the Masovian Voivodeship, Poland, and consisted of the city of Warsaw.
 Both county and city administrations co-existed as separate entities.

 On 1 January 2002, the county incorporated the towns of Sulejówek, and Wesoła, from neighboring Mińsk County.
 In 2002, it was decided to change the governing system of Warsaw, including the disestablishment of the county.
 As such, inhabitants of Sulejówek and Wesoła, were asked to vote on whether they wanted their towns to become part of Warsaw, or re-join the Mińsk County.
 As such, Wesoła become the district of Warsaw, while Sulejówek re-joined the Mińsk County.

 The county was disestablished on 27 October 2002, with Warsaw becoming city county.